Poland’s Masters of Sex: Therapy, Communist Censorship & The Polish Kamasutra

 The Polish Kamasutra

 The book encountered many problems during the publishing process: as stated before, the puritan mentality of the communist censors made it difficult to publish almost anything about sexuality, let alone something that could be considered a sex manual.
 The official publishing date is listed as 1976, but On The Art of Loving was already being sold on the black market much earlier – the legend goes that one of the censors’ wives stole the manuscript and made the first copy.
-The full story of the struggle to get her book published is currently being made into a film called The Art of Love: The Story of Michalina Wisłocka due for release in 2017.
+In 2017, the full story of the struggle to get Wisłocka's book published was made into a film called The Art of Love: The Story of Michalina Wisłocka, directed by Maria Sadowska.

 Wisłocka wanted to illustrate the book but photos were considered too explicit.
 When drawings were eventually created, she decided that they had been rendered unintelligible because the censor had demanded they were tiny, no bigger than postage stamps.
 Wisłocka asked the illustrator to paint one of the figures black to try make the presented positions a bit clearer, but allegedly this resulted in people asking her: ‘Why is a white woman with a negro?’